tszyulau/tszyulau.github.io/README.md

-## Machine Learning Models to Predict Beach Groundwater Head Elevation at Imperial Beach, CA
+## Machine Learning Models to Analyze the Impact of Traffic Emissions on PM2.5 Levels in New York City
-In order to predict beach groundwater hydraulic head, an ensemble machine learning approach is applied using linear regression with ridge regularization and random forest decision trees.
+To predict PM2.5 levels in urban environments, an ensemble machine learning approach is applied using linear regression, ridge regression, random forest, and gradient boosting decision trees.